 The Presbyterian Church in Canada Archives collects, preserves and makes available records of the church, its officials, ministers, congregations and organizations (for example, baptism, marriage and death records).
 This is a multi-media archives with records dating back to 1796.
 A reading room equipped with microfilm reader-printer is available for the use of researchers.
 For information contact the Archivist Ms. Kim Arnold, by e-mail at email@example.com.

-Established more than a quarter-century ago, the Canadian Society of Presbyterian History meets annually in Knox College, Toronto, on the last Saturday of September.
+Established in the denomination’s centennial year in 1975, the Canadian Society of Presbyterian History meets annually in Knox College, Toronto, on the last Saturday of September.
 Lectures are delivered that relate to some facet of Canadian Presbyterianism and which are later published.
-Membership is fifteen dollars a year and includes copies of the research papers.
+Membership is $55 a year and includes copies of the research papers.

 Selected books on Canadian Presbyterian History